kichikuou/system3-sdl2/README.md

     this repository using the `--recurse-submodules` option.
 - Install [CMake](https://cmake.org/download/).
 (The CMake integration in Visual Studio does not work.)
-- In the CMake GUI, press the "Browse Source..." button and select the `src` folder of this repository.
+- In the CMake GUI, press the "Browse Source..." button and select the root folder of this repository.
 - Press the "Browse Build..." button.
 Create a new folder (e.g., `out`) under the top-level directory of the repository and select it.